walmartlabs/concord-website/docs/getting-started/triggers.md

       exclusive: "myGroup"
 ```

-Any processes with the same `exclusive` value are put in the queue and executed
+Any processes with the same `exclusive` value are automatically cancelled.
-one by one.